-For transporters, being part of a larger process means it’s crucial to avoid disruptions, and our broad specifications are complemented by services to ensure the highest uptime, reliability and profitability.
-Using the data Scania collects from over 300,000 connected trucks, this palette of services includes targeted repair and maintenance contracts, finance and insurance, the Scania Fleet Management system (including Trailer Control) and application-based Driver Training and Coaching that can be adapted to focus on the specific challenges facing drivers in their industries.
+It’s crucial to avoid disruptions, and our broad specifications are complemented by services to ensure uptime, reliability and profitability.
+Using the data Scania collects from over 360,000 connected vehicles, our services include targeted repair and maintenance contracts, finance and insurance, the Scania Fleet Management system (including Trailer Control) and application-based Driver Training and Coaching that can be adapted to drivers’ specific industries.

-As well as allowing Scania to create ever-smarter services, connectivity will also enable the use of smart and safe autonomous or semi-autonomous technology in closed areas such as mines or container terminals.
-And with truck platooning, autonomous technology is even making its presence felt on public roads.
+As well as allowing Scania to create smarter services, connectivity enables the use of smart and safe autonomous or semiautonomous technology in closed areas such as mines or container terminals.